maghead/maghead/SHARDING.md

 The above code creates a new node `t2` and copy the data from `node_master`.

+### Moving Shard

+Move a shard to an instance:

+    maghead shard move --instance [instanceId] nodeId

 ### Pruning Shard

 Prune all rows that doesn't belong to the shard.